Varshil25/Salon_Management_System/README.md

-# Shear Brilliance Hair Studio 💈✨
+Shear Brilliance Hair Studio 💈✨
+Welcome to the Shear Brilliance Hair Studio project page!
+I am the backend developer working on this project, helping build the system that powers both the Admin and Customer panels.

-Welcome to the official page of **Shear Brilliance Hair Studio**.
-Below are the links to the admin and customer panels.
+Below are the links to both the admin and customer panels, along with an overview of the system and the technology used.

 ## 🚀 Live Admin Panel
 [Shear Brilliance Admin v2](https://admin.orioniktechnologies.com/login)